AlexSkylark/foundryvtt-animaprime/README.md

 - The *goals* mechanic for now are working as a simplified version of the ones found in the *Resurgence* system as they don't have 2 sides.
 I expect to revamp and modify the goal system as playtest revealed the current one to be lacking in engagement for VTT groups.

+- (CURRENTLY PLAYTESTING) - A new type of character - ALLIES.
+These are characters that are controlled by the GM but they fight as the friendly team.
+They can only take a turn after all player characters had taken a turn, and they work as adversities (can't do style maneuvers)

 ## TODO / Roadmap
 - More playtesting, MUCH MORE PLAYTESTING
 - Add Localization